Characters: Shin Megami Tensei: Strange Journey

 - Bishounen/Beauty Is Bad

-- Evil Tower of Ominousness: The Palace of Pleasure in Bootes.
+- Evil Tower of Ominousness: The Palace of Pleasure that is most of Sector Bootes.

 - Fallen Angel: His true form Mithras is part of the Fallen Race.